 Furthermore, PTV Vistro’s sleek modern Graphical User Interface (GUI) is planned out for your optimal performance.
 Vistro’s GUI is thoughtfully loaded with helpful icons and features that provide you with an intuitive workflow, guiding you through your traffic optimization project or impact study.
 Episode 2: Part I and II of the PTV Vistro Training Web Series, discusses Vistro’s GUI in detail.

 Power of Mapping

-Thanks to real-world coordinates established by the WGS 84 Web Mercator projection, you can seamlessly import your Vistro network to and from PTV Visum and to PTV Vissim to the exact web map location, making it easy for you to complete all or part of your model in Vistro, and then import your network into PTV Vision Suite products.
+Thanks to real-world coordinates established by the Sphere Mercator Web projection (ESRI:53004), you can seamlessly import your Vistro network to and from PTV Visum and to PTV Vissim to the exact web map location, making it easy for you to complete all or part of your model in Vistro, and then import your network into PTV Vision Suite products.

 More map possibilities

 In addition to Bing’s three map types: hybrid, aerial, and road, PTV Vistro also provides you with OpenStreetMap (OSM).
 Areas with detailed OSM data sets can give you direct access to extra information about your project area, such as traffic signal locations, building address numbers, names, and categories, transit, and parking information, and jurisdictional boundaries.
 To take full advantage of OSM opportunities and learn how to jumpstart your PTV Vistro model with OSM data, which can be a critical shortcut for larger models that are starting from scratch.